ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Shutdown

 - To stop `book-service`, go to the terminal where the application is running and press `Ctrl+C`
-- To stop and remove docker-compose containers, networks and volumes, make sure you are in `springboot-keycloak-mongodb-testcontainers` and run
+- To stop and remove docker compose containers, networks and volumes, make sure you are in `springboot-keycloak-mongodb-testcontainers` and run
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup